-Contrary to the situation with respect to land circuit relations, the distance factor only slightly affects the cost of the facilities used for radio or satellite links.
-Nevertheless, for various reasons (uniformity of tariffs whatever transmission medium is used, the concept of the service provided, political reasons, etc.), it is generally desirable, in relations provided by these transmission media, to establish a tariff system based on distance.
-That is to say to apply the same scale for the collection charges as the one applied to land transmission systems.
+Contrary to what may be observed with regard to relations depending on land circuits, the distance factor has little effect on the cost of the facilities used to set up for satellite links.
+Nevertheless, it is generally desirable for a number of reasons (uniformity of rates regardless of the transmission medium used, concept of service rendered, political considerations, etc.) to establish a rates system based on distance in relations using these transmission facilities, i.e. to apply the same scale of the collection charges as in relations established on land transmission systems.

-D.2 Remuneration for the facilities
+D.2 Remuneration for facilities

-D.2.1 Direct links between the terminal countries
+D.2.1 Direct links between terminal countries

-When satellite circuits or radio links are used, remuneration for the facilities made available in the country of destination may be effected by applying the following method, by analogy with the provisions of Recommendation D.150:
+When satellite circuits are used, remuneration for the facilities made available in the country of destination may be based, by analogy with Recommendation D.150, on either of the following:

-- accounting revenue division procedure, or - traffic unit price procedure.
+- the accounting revenue division procedure, or - the traffic unit price procedure.